 Instructions

-- Prepare the dip by processing the feta in a blender or food processor until all of the hunks are pulverized.
-Add the ricotta or softened cream cheese, garlic powder, parmesan seasoning.
-Pulse until combined.
+- Prepare the dip by processing the feta in a blender or food processor until it is smooth and all hunks are pulverized.
+Add the softened cream cheese, shredded parmesan cheese, and seasoning.
+Blend until smooth.

-- Spoon into oven safe ramekins and top with artichoke hearts or sprinkle with more seasoning.
-A little Parmesan could be an option, too!
+- Spoon into oven-safe ramekins or, if doubling, a small oven-safe dish, and top with artichoke hearts or sprinkle with more seasoning.
+Drizzle with olive oil.

 - Arrange the cut vegetables on the baking sheet and drizzle with oil and sea salt.
 Toss to coat.